felixlopz/hubrise-test-task/content/apps/uber-eats/en/receive-orders.md

 When Uber Eats rejects orders because you fail to acknowledge them in time, it does not update their status on HubRise.

-## Order Times

-Uber Eats provides the time when the eater expects to receive or collect the order.
-Uber Eats Bridge sends this time to HubRise as the `expected_time` field.

-To specify a different time, you can update the `confirmed_time` field in HubRise.
-Uber Eats Bridge will send the updated time to Uber Eats when the order status changes to `Accepted`.
-Attempting to update this field after the order has been accepted will have no effect.

 ## Service Types

 Uber Eats supports four service types: